rupamJoshi/URLShortener/README.md

    <pre>http://localhost:8080/2Lf3m5</pre>

-### 3. Count of ShortURL: This API's Job is tell the count of how time, it is being used.
+### 3. Count of ShortURL: This API's Job is tell the count of how times a website has been access using a short.

    <pre>curl -X GET  http://localhost:8080/count </pre>